tnuevaes/CPE_487_FinalProject/README.md

     - Allow the calculator to perform running operations
     - (Continuous operations based on previous computation results)
-    - Create variable (run_result) to store previous result
-    - Use run_result as first operand of running calculation
+    - Set final state in SHOW_RESULT case as the START_OP case to begin new operation using the previous result stored in nx_acc